 Make the most of our find a provider tool

 Find a provider in our network.
-We’re proud to have a strong network of optical, dental and physiotherapy providers who work with us to help lower or eliminate out-of-pocket costs on selected treatments.
+We’re proud to have a strong network of dental and physiotherapy providers who work with us to help lower or eliminate out-of-pocket costs on selected treatments.

 Our handy ‘find a doctor or hospital’ search tool can help you review and choose a specialist based on their bio, location and how often they participate in the Access Gap Cover Scheme.
 This scheme means specialists have agreed to charge our members no gap or a lower gap for their procedure, helping you reduce your medical out-of-pocket costs.